ken0gul/ken0gul/README.md

 ### Hi there 👋

+- I am a Full Stack Java/React Developer and A Java Instructor

+## Technologies

 <!--
 **ken0gul/ken0gul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.